Randy Boyagoda: Non-fiction

-His second book, a monograph based on his doctoral dissertation, was published in 2008.
+Boyagoda's second book, a monograph based on his doctoral dissertation, was published in 2008.
 In this book, he argues that the work of Salman Rushdie, Ralph Ellison, and William Faulkner reveals a century-long transformation of how American identity and experience have been imagined, and that these transformations have been provoked by new forms of immigration and by unanticipated mixings of cultures and ethnic groups.
 His scholarly work (on such authors as Herman Melville, Don DeLillo, and Flannery O'Connor) has also appeared in journals including the Southern Literary Journal, Studies in American Culture, and South Asian Review.